cloudflare/workers-sdk/.changeset/wise-pears-fry.md

 ---
-"create-cloudflare": major
+"create-cloudflare": patch
 ---

-fix: use a valid compatibility date for worker templates
+fix: use a valid compatibility date for the scheduled worker ts template